 ./nvim.appimage

-In the first line, we use curl to download the AppImage, if you don’t have curl in your Linux system then you might be interested in checking this tutorial on curl.
+If you don’t have curl in your Linux system, then you might be interested in checking this tutorial.

-you are making the AppImage executable, alternatively, you can also right-click on the AppImage and make it executable in file properties but I will leave that to you based on your preference.
-Finally, you can run the AppImage, and voila you got Nvim running in your system.
+Using the chmod you are making the downloaded file executable, alternatively, you can also right-click on the file and make it executable in file properties, but I will leave that to you based on your preference.
+Finally, you can run the app, and voilà, you got neovim running in your system.

 Using Package Managers for Neovim Installation

-If you are using Arch based system then you will be happy to know that it’s available on the community repository and you can just run the command below to install it.
+If you are using an Arch based system, then you will be happy to know that it’s available on the community repository, and you can just run the command below in your Terminal to install it.

 sudo pacman -S neovim